 Oscar Casares writes about life on the U.S.-Mexico border, but in a larger sense, he gives voice to what it means to live simultaneously in two worlds, moving amid languages, cultures, and identities.
 He is the author of the short story collection Brownsville (Back Bay Books 2003), which was selected by the American Library Association as a Notable Book of 2004, and is used widely at universities across the country.
 His first novel Amigoland (Little, Brown 2009) was the 2009 selection for the Mayor’s Book Club of Austin, a citywide reading campaign.
 His most recent book, Where We Come From (Knopf 2019) was described by one reviewer as a “potent novel about the complexities of immigration and the lies we tell ourselves and our families.”
 His fiction has earned him fellowships from the National Endowment for the Arts, the Copernicus Society of America, the Texas Institute of Letters, and the Guggenheim Foundation.

-Bret Anthony Johnston is the author of the internationally bestselling novel Remember Me Like This and the multi-award-winning collection Corpus Christi: Stories.
+Bret Anthony Johnston is the internationally bestselling author of Encounters with Unexpected Animals: Stories, We Burn Daylight, Remember Me Like This, and Corpus Christi: Stories.
 He is the editor of Naming the World and Other Exercises for the Creative Writer, and he wrote the documentary film, Waiting for Lightning.
-His work appears in The Atlantic Monthly, Esquire, The Paris Review, Virginia Quarterly Review, The Best American Short Stories, and on NPR’s Selected Shorts.
-His many honors include a National Endowment for the Arts Literature Fellowship and the Sunday Times EFG Short Story Award, the world’s “richest and most prestigious prize for a single short story.”
+His work appears in The New Yorker, The Atlantic, Esquire, The Paris Review, Virginia Quarterly Review, The Best American Short Stories, and on NPR’s Selected Shorts.
+His many honors include a National Endowment for the Arts Literature Fellowship and The Sunday Times Short Story Award, the world’s “richest and most prestigious prize for a single short story.”

 Elizabeth McCracken is the author of two story collections, Here’s Your Hat What’s Your Hurry (Turtle Bay 1993) and Thunderstruck (The Dial Press 2014), winner of The Story Prize; three novels, The Giant’s House (The Dial Press 1996), a finalist for the National Book Award in 1996, Niagara Falls All Over Again (The Dial Press 2001) and Bowlaway (Ecco 2019); and a memoir, An Exact Replica of a Figment of My Imagination.
 She has received grants and awards from the Guggenheim Foundation, the National Endowment for the Arts, the Radcliffe Institute for Advanced Studies, the American Academy of Arts and Letters, The Fine Arts Work Center in Provincetown, among other places.
 Her work has been anthologized in The Best American Short Stories, The Pushcart Prize, and The O. Henry Prize Stories, among other places.
 The Souvenir Museum, a short story collection, was published in 2021.